softboiler/copier-pipeline/README.md

 - [Copier](https://copier.readthedocs.io/en/stable/#installation): This allows the template to evolve alongside your project(s), and be updated periodically.
 This is necessary for generating new projects from the template, but will come along with the virtual environment of existing projects using this template.
 - [Cross-platform PowerShell](https://github.com/PowerShell/PowerShell#get-powershell): PowerShell is no longer Windows-only.
 Automations in this template are written for PowerShell, and should run on any platform.
 - Python
   - Windows: Install Python from <https://www.python.org/downloads/> rather than the Windows Store!
-This gives you the Python launcher, invoked with `py`,  to manage multiple versions of Python, and is required for use of this template.
+This gives you the Python launcher, invoked with `py`, and facilitates multiple Python versions being installed.
   - MacOS: Install Python from <https://www.python.org/downloads/>.
 If you encounter issues using this template on Mac, consider filing an [issue](https://github.com/blakeNaccarato/copier-python/issues) and I will update the scripts.
   - Other UNIX-like systems: I recommend you install Python from the [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) team.
 This allows you to install a later Python with all of its extras, e.g. `sudo apt install python3.11 python3.11-dev python3.11-venv python3.11-distutils python3.11-tk`.
 Make sure you at least install `python#.##-venv` for your chosen Python.
 - [Set-PsEnv](https://www.powershellgallery.com/packages/Set-PsEnv/0.0.5): This allows environment variables specified in `.env` files to be loaded into the PowerShell session.
 This is necessary in this template for various tasks, since VSCode [doesn't handle environment variables very well](https://github.com/microsoft/vscode-python/issues/944).